rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 Paganism is commonly associated with the Greek and Roman pantheon of gods, but we can analyze the broader sense of paganism within world mythologies.
 In doing so we find that the myriad of mythological gods have a lot in common.

-In pagan mythologies we find identical themes: regional gods have dominion over nature, and man is subordinate to these gods, worshipping and giving sacrifice.
+In pagan mythologies we find identical themes: regional gods have dominion over people, where man is subordinate to these gods, worshipping and giving sacrifice.
 The pagan gods are typically indifferent or antagonistic to humans; such that humans are nothing but the playthings of these gods.

 The innovation in Judiaism is the realization (revelation) that the God most high is not only the creator of all, but also the source of morality, a universal morality, that good and evil are objectively knowable, and as such only the God most high is to be worshipped.
 Contrast this with the Roman pantheon, where the gods of conquered people were collected and worshipped.

-Within pagan mythologies you'll even find stories of a great flood, and even some heavenly rebellions -- although interestingly, the pagan gods all succeded in their rebellions:
+Within pagan mythologies you'll even find stories of a great flood, lost civilizations, and even some heavenly rebellions -- although interestingly, the pagan gods all succeded in their rebellions:
 Zeus overthrew his father Cronus, who had in turn castrated his father Heaven (Uranus);
 Kumarbi overthrew Anu (biting off his genitals);
 Set killed his brother Osiris, the perfect pharoah; and then Horus, the son of Osiris, overthrows Set.